Deuteronomy 28:1-68 ~ Luke 11:14-36 ~ Psalm 77:1-20 ~ Proverbs 12:18

 ~ Click here to read today's Scripture on BibleGateway.com ~

 ~ Listen to today's Scripture with Tom Dooley’s terrific NLT 1996 readings at this link or ESV.org: OT, NT, Psalms, Proverbs or Daily Audio Bible ~

-Bible.org's commentary on our readings today in Matthew chapter 8 titled "Speak the Word Only" is at this link.
+Bible.org's commentary on Luke chapter 11's readings today titled "Evidence that Produced Various Verdicts" is at this link.

 p.s.
-I would greatly appreciate it if you would pray for this One Year Bible Blog ministry today and also consider financially supporting this ministry.
+I would greatly appreciate it if you would pray for this One Year Bible Blog ministry today!
+Please also consider partnering with us by financially supporting this ministry.
 Thank you!